FerjaniMY/FerjaniMY/README.md

-- 🔭 I’m currently a final year network security engineering student
+- 🔭 I’m currently a final year engineering student majoring in Telecommunications engineering.
 - 🌱 I’m currently learning quantum algorithms and quantum machine learning
 - 👯 I’m looking to collaborate on designing new quantum algorithms.
 - 💬 Ask me about quantum computing.